 This article discusses the issues that occur because the recovery password for Windows BitLocker isn't FIPS-compliant in Windows.

 Applies to: Windows 7 Service Pack 1, Windows Server 2012 R2

 Original KB number: 947249

-In Windows Vista, Windows Server 2008, Windows 7 and in Windows Server 2008 R2, the key derivation algorithm used with the recovery password for Windows BitLocker Drive Encryption isn't Federal Information Processing Standards (FIPS)-compliant.
+The key derivation algorithm used with the recovery password for Windows BitLocker Drive Encryption isn't Federal Information Processing Standards (FIPS)-compliant in Windows.
 Therefore, you may encounter the following issues when the System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing Group Policy setting is enabled.